Advanced SolTech Renewable Energy

 China has been the world’s biggest consumer of electricity since 2009.
 By 2040, it is anticipated that energy consumption in the country will have doubled from current levels.

-China’s historical focus on fuels such as coal has, combined with a rapidly growing need for energy, created an enormous environmental challenge that can no longer be ignored.
+China’s historical focus on fossil fuels such as coal has, combined with a rapidly growing need for energy, created an enormous environmental challenge that nobody ignores any longer.
 Therefore, the Chinese government is keener than ever to implement a massive expansion of solar power generation.

 ASP:s main office.